janeyheyny/janeyheyny/README.md

 - 👋 Hi, I’m @janeyheyny
 - 👀 I’m interested in design, art and coding
-- 🌱 I’m currently completing a course in webesign and dev
+- 🌱 I’m currently completing a course in web design and dev
 - 📫 Reach me at heynjane@gmail.com

 <!---